highlights of operations

 in the community

-In Kazakhstan, Chevron works in partnership with local and national governments, communities, nongovernmental organizations (NGOs), and other institutions on projects focused on health, education and economic development.
+In Kazakhstan, Chevron works in partnership with local and national governments, communities, nongovernmental organizations , and other institutions on projects focused on health, education and economic development.

 Chevron is committed to promoting healthy lifestyles, with a special focus on young people and women.

-Chevron supports and manages a number of educational development programs in Kazakhstan that reach thousands of youths, teachers and trainers from urban and rural schools.
-In partnership with local government, education institutions and businesses, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare youth for success in the workplace and the community.
-More than 20 teachers and 200 young people have benefited from interactive training in life skills and science, technology, engineering and math (STEM) subjects.
+Chevron supports educational development programs in Kazakhstan that reach thousands of youths, teachers and trainers from urban and rural schools.
+In partnership with local government, community and educational institutions, Chevron is implementing the Atyrau Youth Development Initiative, a social investment program designed to prepare young people for success in the workplace and the community.
+More than 150 teachers and 2,000 young people have benefited from the interactive training in life skills and applied science, technology, engineering and math (STEM) subjects.

-In 2015, in cooperation with the International IT University, Chevron supported Kazakhstan’s first Robocon Games 2015 for schoolchildren.
-Under the theme Eco City Robots, students and their teachers applied their knowledge and creativity to make robots that could plant trees.
+In 2016, in cooperation with the International IT University, Chevron supported Kazakhstan’s Robocon Games for schoolchildren.
+Inspired by the theme “Bioenergy for the World,” students and their teachers built robots that could deliver biofuels to a bioreactor.

-Chevron’s University Partnerships and Association Relations program works with Kazakh National Technical University to provide grants and scholarships for young people seeking advanced professional and technical training.
-In 2015, Chevron provided scholarships to more than 60 high-achieving graduate and undergraduate students.
+Chevron’s University Partnerships and Association Relations program works with Kazakh National Technical University to provide grants and scholarships to young people seeking advanced professional and technical training.
+In 2016, Chevron provided scholarships to more than 60 high-achieving undergraduate and graduate students.

 Chevron continues to maintain strong ties with the Union of Artisans and has helped thousands of artisans across Kazakhstan with design and business skills training.
 Product quality has improved, access to new markets has expanded and a professional network has been created.

-Chevron partners with British Council Kazakhstan to help students of vocational colleges build skills for employment and entrepreneurship.
+Chevron partners with British Council Kazakhstan to help young people – aged 17 through 19 – to learn skills for employment and entrepreneurship.
 Nearly 400 young people have received training in project management, business planning, budget development and information technology.
-Participants formed teams to develop and implement social entrepreneurship projects in Almaty.
+Participants have formed teams to develop and implement social entrepreneurship projects in Almaty.

 tengizchevroil and karachaganak: investing in the future

 Chevron contributes to the development of communities through its business partnerships in the Tengiz and Karachaganak projects.
-From 1993 through 2015, TCO invested more than $1.1 billion to fund social projects and programs for the community and employees in Atyrau Oblast.
-TCO has directed resources to social infrastructure projects, schools, hospitals and clinics and to the construction of water and electric systems.
+From 1993 through 2016, TCO invested more than $1.3 billion to fund social projects and programs for the community and employees in Atyrau oblast.
+TCO has provided resources for social infrastructure projects, schools, hospitals and clinics and for the construction of water and electric systems.

-In health care, TCO partners with the Kazakhstan Association of Family Physicians to reduce cardiovascular disease through prevention programs.
-In addition, the association trains doctors and nurses in the early detection and effective management of hypertension and other cardiovascular diseases.
-More than 600 urban and rural doctors have benefited from the program.
+In health care, TCO partners with the Kazakhstan Association of Family Physicians (KAFP) to reduce cardiovascular disease through prevention programs.
+In 2016, the KAFP provided clinical training to health care workers and helped conduct blood pressure, cholesterol and other testing for nearly 4,700 people.

-In education, TCO has programs whose focus is to increase learning of STEM subjects, promote English and Kazakh language development, and support computer literacy.
+In education, TCO has programs that focus on STEM subjects, promote English language development and support computer literacy.
 TCO employees who volunteer their time to these programs benefit by developing skills in teamwork building, communication and public speaking.
 Volunteers also appreciate the opportunity to expand their understanding of other cultures.

 We also work with our Karachaganak partners to support the community.
-Since 1998, KPO has contributed more than $300 million to social infrastructure projects in western Kazakhstan.
+Since 1998, KPO has contributed $340 million to social infrastructure projects in western Kazakhstan.

-In 2015, KPO completed construction of the Kadir Mirza-Ali Arts Centre in Uralsk, a modern facility for cultural events and programs.
-Also, KPO started a kindergarten for 290 children in Zhanibek district of West Kazakhstan and has improved roads there.
+In 2016 in Uralsk, KPO completed construction of the Palace for Youth and Schoolchildren, a modern facility for educational and recreational events and programs.
+KPO also completed a kindergarten for 1,400 children in Burlin village in West Kazakhstan and has improved nearby roads.

 KPO provides medical treatment and recreation for pensioners living in the villages around Karachaganak.
-The company also offers scholarship programs and promotes English language development.
+In addition, the company offers scholarship programs and promotes English language development.

 record of achievement